241209-NET/Isaac_HesselRobinson/P1_Battleship/READ_ME.md

 # Battleship

-This is a Full Stack Web App made in .NET that allows users to play Battleship.
+This is a backend API made in .NET that allows users to play Battleship.

 ## Project Members
 - Isaac Hessel-Robinson